-This page started as a thinking-out-loud process of how best to tackle the Climate Crisis (orignal notes below).
+This page started as thinking-out-loud on tackling the Climate Crisis (orignal notes below).
 There is now enough press coverage for everyone to know that we must go carbon neutral, the only question left is when.
 Here are the options:

 [some rough notes started in 2018]

 and here's a link for all those people that say we've always had climate cycles and this one is natural: https://xkcd.com/1732

 We all love the Thneeds from the Truffala trees.

 This needs updating, I've just learned of https://qz.com/1192753/a-carbon-tax-killed-coal-in-the-uk-natural-gas-is-next/ and 'no deal' plans https://www.gov.uk/government/publications/carbon-emmisions-tax/carbon-emmisions-tax and https://www.power-technology.com/features/carbon-capture-cost/

 I imply that carbon neutal means zero growth and we don't have an economic system that copes well with zero growth

 It's like being in a car driving towards a brick wall.
 We won't hit it in the lifetime of the current government or the next and acceleration wins votes.